KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		For this tutorial, we are using the 'gfxwrapper' for the OpenGL API found as a part of the `OpenXR-SDK-Source <https://github.com/KhronosGroup/OpenXR-SDK-Source>`_ reposity under `src/common/`.
 It was originally developed by Oculus VR, LLC and The Brenwill Workshop Ltd.; this wrapper is written against the `OpenGL 4.3 <https://registry.khronos.org/OpenGL/specs/gl/glspec43.core.pdf>`_ specification.
 		If you want to use OpenGL stand-alone, you will need to use GLX to create a valid OpenGL Context for Linux - `Tutorial: OpenGL 3.0 Context Creation (GLX) <Tutorial:_OpenGL_3.0_Context_Creation_(GLX)>`_.
 You will also need to use a function loader like GLAD to access functions for OpenGL - `GLAD <https://glad.dav1d.de/>`_.

+	.. rubric Install Monado

+		XR support for Linux is provided by `Monado <https://monado.freedesktop.org/>`_, an open source runtime.
+Monado supports a selection of XR devices and can also run in a device emulation mode.
+Follow the instructions `here <https://monado.freedesktop.org/getting-started.html>`_ to set up the runtime.

 .. container:: android